-Our focus for 2021/2022 will be to review the Council's Supply Chain in terms of identifying any potential risks of Modern Slavery or Human Trafficking.
+Hertsmere Borough Council spend approximately £10m every year on goods, works and services.
+Our focus for 2022-2023 will be to review and evaluate the Council's Supply Chain at a tier one level in terms of identifying potential risks of Modern Slavery or Human Trafficking.
+This process was started in 2021/2022.
 If a service/area is higher risk, this does not mean we have evidence of non-compliant activity in our supply chain, it indicates where greater attention and focus will be placed in monitoring supplier relationships; Initial investigation has shown that higher risk areas of Modern Slavery or Human Trafficking can occur with:

 - Estates Goods and Services

 - Grounds Maintenance

-- IT equipment
+- = IT equipment

 - Construction

 - Uniforms

 - Office Supplies

 - Temporary Staff

-- Waste and Recycling